sswietoniowski/learning-aspnetcore-webapi-7-documenting-using-swagger/README.md

 ## Documenting Your First API with OpenAPI (Swagger)

+First steps to generate documentation for your first API with Swagger.

 ### Getting Started with Swashbuckle from Scratch

+Showed during demo.

 ### Adding Swashbuckle to an Existing Project

+Showed during demo.

 ### Adding SwaggerUI to the Project

+Showed during demo.

 ### Incorporating XML Comments on Actions

+Showed during demo.

 ### Incorporating XML Comments on Model Classes

+Showed during demo.

 ### Improving Documentation with Data Annotations

+Showed during demo.

 ### Improving Documentation with Examples

+Showed during demo.

 ### Ignoring Warnings Where Appropriate

+Showed during demo.

 ### Adding API Information and Description

+Showed during demo.

 ## Customizing OpenAPI Generation with Attributes and Conventions

+When you need a little more you can customize Swagger API with attributes and conventions.

 ### The Importance of ApiExplorer